Florida May Again Consider Alimony Reform Bill

 Prescribed Range

-In the case of long-term marriages — those 17 years or longer — the formulas being proposed in certain cases would carry alimony through to retirement when Social Security kicks in, effectively resulting in the same impact as permanent alimony today.
-Under current law, “permanent” does not necessarily mean permanent.
+In the case of long-term marriages — those 17 years or longer — the proposed formulas would sometimes carry alimony through to retirement when Social Security kicks in.
 Upon retirement age, payors can seek to modify or eliminate their alimony obligation based on this change in their circumstances.

-It’s very possible the bill’s authors may settle on formulas that provide a presumptive low and high range for alimony awards.
+The bill’s authors may settle on formulas that provide a presumptive low and high range for alimony awards.
 On the low end, multiply 0.015 times the years of marriage times the difference between the parties’ monthly gross incomes.
 At the high end, use 0.020 as the multiplier.
 There also would be guidelines for the number of years alimony is to be paid, ranging from 25 percent to 75 percent of the length of the marriage.

 It’s also important to note that any proposed legislation would not be retroactive.
 For those who are currently paying or receiving permanent alimony, a new law would not change that.

 Hopefully, lawmakers will agree this time around.
-And proponents of permanent alimony should not necessarily worry.
+And proponents of alimony should not necessarily worry.
 It could be gone in name but not always in effect and spirit.

 Categories: